-Rebecca is an Associate of Mackenzie Elvin specialising in family dispute resolution work.
+Rebecca is a Partner of Mackenzie Elvin Law specialising in family dispute resolution work.
 Her focus is primarily on relationship property, trust and family protection matters and litigation arising out of broken relationships, whether in life or death.

 After graduating, Rebecca worked as a Judges' Clerk at the Auckland High Court before joining the Office of the Crown Solicitor in Auckland in 2010.
 There she gained a significant amount of litigation experience through the prosecution of criminal jury trials and regulatory and disciplinary proceedings.
 In addition, she acted for a number of government departments and Crown entities in respect of various civil litigation matters.
 She has appeared in the Court of Appeal, High Court, District Court, Youth Court, Family Court, Environment Court, New Zealand Parole Board, Real Estate Agents Disciplinary Tribunal and the Immigration and Protection Tribunal.

 In 2012, Rebecca travelled to the United Kingdom as a Pegasus Scholar and was awarded the New Zealand Law Society, Young Lawyer of the Year award.
 Rebecca also took study leave in 2013 to complete a Masters of Law at the University of Cambridge.
 Rebecca achieved a first class result and was awarded a number of scholarships recognising her achievements.

 Rebecca and her family relocated to Tauranga at the end of 2016 and Rebecca joined Mackenzie Elvin Law in July 2018.